-(1) Students who have failed the Master's examination with no option to re-sit receive written certification from the examination board, including instructions on the right to appeal.
+(1) Students who have failed the Master's examination with no option to re-sit lose their right to be examined.
+They receive written certification from the examination board, including instructions on the right to appeal.

 (2) If the student has failed the Master's examination with no option to re-sit, he or she may apply to be issued with certification signed by the head of the examination board, listing the assessed and non-assessed coursework completed and showing that the Master's examination overall was failed with no option to re-sit.
-This still applies when the candidate's right to be examined has expired.
+This still applies when the candidate's right to be examined has expired because the deadline has passed for completing the work required for the Master's examination.